SohamRatnaparkhi/Voice-Assistant/README.md

 <br>
 ![VA](https://user-images.githubusercontent.com/92905626/155858792-9a217c3c-09dd-45ba-a952-f5799c0219d3.jpeg)

-This is Voice Assistant coded using Python which can do the following: -
+This Voice Assistant has been coded using Python.
+It can do the following: -

-    1. Speak Text entered by User.
+- Speak Text entered by User.
-    2. Search anything on Google.
+- Search anything on Google.
-    3. Search anything on Wikipedia.
+- Search anything on Wikipedia.
-    4. Read a MS Word(docx) document.
+- Read an MS Word(docx) document.
-    5. Convert speech to text.
+- Read a book(PDF).
+This feature makes the voice assistant an audio-book maker
-    6. Read a book(PDF).
+- It can be used as a Dictator to convert speech to text.